namalkanti/namalkanti.github.io/content/articles/Lab/LearningWithAI.md

-Title: Leaning with AI
+Title: Learning with AI
 Date: 2024-11-10
 Modified: 2025-3-11
 Category: Lab
 Tags: llms
 Slug: My experiences learning with AI
 Authors: Niraj Amalkanti
-State: In-Progress
+State: Successful

 TL;DR: AI is at its best when it helps you think better, not when it tries to think for you.